QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 You have then to add the `Code Smells` widget to your project or view dashboard.

-The last installation step, if you want to have Smell annotations to contribute to the project's technical debt, is to add to your profile the rule named `Code Smell` Its key is "`qualinsight-smells:S0001`".
+The last installation step, if you want to have Smell annotations to contribute to the project's technical debt, is to add to your profile all rules part of the `Smells` rules repository.

 That's it!

-_Note 3:_ While I recommend activating the `Code Smell` rule, you don't have to do it.
-If the rule is not activated, the plugin will still report Smell related technical debt in its own widget, but Smell annotations will not be counted as issues, and as such they will not contribute to the project's technical debt, nor impact the SQALE rating.
+_Note 3:_ While I recommend activating all rules part of the `Smell` repository, you don't have to do it.
+If the rules are not activated, the plugin will still report Smell related technical debt in its own widget, but Smell annotations will not be counted as issues, and as such they will not contribute to the project's technical debt, nor impact the SQALE rating.
 Do this if you don't want to mix automated debt discovery with "subjective" debt declaration.

+_Note 4:_ If you decide to activate `Smell` rules in your profile, make sure to activate all of them, otherwise, only those that have been activated will appear as issues.

 ### Adding Smells to your code